 Today, I’m sharing a recipe from my newest ebook: Natural Soap Making: Cold Process Basics & Recipes.

 It’s a lovely, old-fashioned bar that’s simply scented with lavender essential oil and naturally colored with purple Brazilian clay.
+(You can buy purple clay HERE at Bramble Berry.)
 If you’d like a whiter soap, instead of the pale purple tint shown, just leave out the purple clay called for in the recipe.

 Instead of using plain water in this recipe, I make a tea from fresh or dried lavender flowers.
 (If this isn’t possible for you, it’s fine to use plain distilled water instead.)

 To make this, place a generous pinch or two of fresh or dried lavender buds in a heat proof mason jar.
 Pour about ten ounces of simmering hot water over them.
 Cover with a saucer and let steep until room temperature or cooler before using in the recipe.
-It might turn light brown, but won’t affect the final color of your soap.
+It might turn light brown, but as long as you don’t let it get too dark, it won’t affect the final color of your soap.

 Homemade Lavender Soap: